rive-app/rive-bevy/README.md

 The existing [Vello](https://github.com/linebender/vello) render back-end may lead to some inconsistencies in comparison to the original design:

 - Image meshes: There could be gaps between triangles if the mesh is transparent, and it may render incorrectly with a large number of animations.
-- All strokes will have round joins and caps.

 Efforts are being made to make the [Rive Renderer](https://rive.app/renderer) available.
 You'll then have the choice to select your preferred renderer.